Shared Socioeconomic Pathways (project.ssp)

 • Emissions|*|Energy|Demand|Transportation|Aviation|International

-…as the product of aviation_share() and Emissions|*|Energy|Demand|Transportation.
+…as the product of aviation_emi_share() and Emissions|*|Energy|Demand|Transportation.

 3. Subtract (2) from: Emissions|*|Energy|Demand|Transportation|Road Rail and Domestic Shipping

-Prepare calculations using method ‘B’.
+Prepare calculations up to K.emi using METHOD.B.

 Excluding data transformations, units, and other manipulations for alignment: